FesterHead/FARRT/install.md

 * `http://fart:<port>` to connect to services from LAN IPs

 Moving one, more, or all Docker services to a different machine on the same LAN IP is 'easy'.
 Make a zip of `/mnt/docker/services` and unzip on the new target using the same path.

+# Helpful script to update a Docker service
+See `dc-update.sh` for a useful script to update Docker services.

+I use `diun` to post a notice to Slack every Wednesday 3pm server time for all containers that need an update.
+It's a nice wrapper for `docker-compose pull` and `docker-compose up -d`.
+I have no desire to automate service updating.